 Australians love a good lawn, but overtime they can become worn out and tired.
-One of the easiest and quickest ways to fix this is by hitting the reset button and re-turfing the whole thing.
+One of the easiest and quickest ways to fix this is by hitting the reset button and re-turfing a lawn.
 This might sound drastic and expensive, but it can actually be one of the cheapest solutions to a turf nightmare.

-By following this step by step guide, you can save yourself even more money by doing the job yourself.
+By following this step by step guide on how to lay turf, you can save yourself even more money by doing the job yourself.
 But don’t get caught cutting corners, or you’ll just be back where you started in no time.

 For compaction, you’ll need to cultivate your soil.
 Depending on the area you’re turfing, this can be done by hand with a maddock or shovel, or by using a hand pushed rotary hoe.
 You can hire one of these machines for pretty cheap, and can usually knock over a normal sized backyard in half a day.

 You want to aim for around 500mm (50cm) deep turning and breaking large clumps as you go so you're left with something that looks like the soil in the picture.

 You’ll need to go through after with a rake and find any large chunks of grass left over on the upper layer, but if you’ve sprayed it, don’t worry too much about getting all of them.

 If you can’t get deep enough, it might be worth picking up some good organic turf underlay with a 80/20 ratio of sand to soil and some good quality turf starter fertiliser to mix through and get it to a good depth.

 Once your depth is right and you've broken the larger chunks up, it's time to level.
 Using a lawn leveler, or if you don’t have one, the back of a lawn rake, drag any lumps and bumps out as flat as your can.
 This will mean when you lay your turf, there’s no nasty bumps or holes to trip over.